koniin/GodotTilemapNavigation/README.md

  * AStar pathfinding
  * NavigationAgent2D based pathfinding

+Thanks to Kenney for the assets - https://kenney.nl/assets/1-bit-pack

 ## Astar on a Tilemap

 You can use the PathFinder class as a drop in for your projects.